-A triangle which contains right angle as one of its angles is called a right triangle or right angled triangle.
+A triangle which contains right angle as one of its three angles is called right triangle (or) right angled triangle.

 The meaning of right triangle is defined by combining the meanings of right angle and triangle.
 A right angle represents $90$ degrees.
-So, if any triangle contains right angle as one of its angles, then the triangle is called a right angled triangle and simply called as right triangle in geometric mathematics.
+So, if any triangle contains right angle as one of its interior angles, then the triangle is called as right angled triangle or simply called as right triangle in geometric mathematics.

 The angle between opposite side (perpendicular) and adjacent side (base) is a right angle.